TEAMMATES/teammates/CONTRIBUTING.md

 ### Submitting a pull request
 Make sure that the pull request addresses an open issue in the issue tracker.
-Remember to follow the [TEAMMATES Development Process][dev], especially the naming conventions for pull request titles and branch names.
+Remember to follow the [TEAMMATES Development Process][dev].
+In particular, make sure you follow the naming conventions for pull request titles and branch names.

 [dev]: /devdocs/process.md